John Palfrey: Andover

 In 2012, Palfrey became the head of school at Phillips Academy in Andover, Massachusetts.
-He was the fifteenth person to serve as the academy's head of school, and his investiture was celebrated on September 26, 2012.
+He was the fifteenth head of school, and his investiture was celebrated on September 26, 2012.
 While at Andover, he was elected as the chairperson of the Knight Foundation, a charitable organization which focuses on how information can improve democratic institutions.
 He was profiled in Town and Country magazine in 2015.
 During his tenure at Phillips Academy, the school was the only one of its kind to maintain need blind admissions and reached a high of 86 per cent admissions yield, setting records both for applications and yield.

 Palfrey was elected a member of the American Academy of Arts and Sciences in 2021.

 Internet issues

-Palfrey is regarded as an authority about how people use technology, including how they relate to information and engage in politics in emerging digital media such as the Internet."Kids These Days," Editorial, Urbanite Magazine, September 1, 2010.
-Retrieved 2010-09-09.
+Palfrey is regarded as an authority about how people use technology, including how they relate to information and engage in politics in emerging digital media such as the Internet.
 According to Palfrey, digital natives (those born after 1980 and who grew up with the Internet) are more likely to "see relationships differently" as well as access information in new ways from previous generations.
 He is a supporter of information sharing while maintaining copyrights:

-In 2008, Palfrey served as the chair of the Internet Safety Technical Task Force, a year-long national effort to explore how children could "avoid unwanted contact and content" online.CNET article regarding the Internet Safety Technical Task Force.
-Retrieved 2010-09-09.Final Report of the Internet Safety Technical Task Force.
-Retrieved 2010-09-09.
+In 2008, Palfrey was the chair of the Internet Safety Technical Task Force, a year-long national effort to explore how children could "avoid unwanted contact and content" online.
 He believes digital literacy should be an important public issue in schools so that kids can "sort credible from non-credible information".
 Palfrey testified before Congress on child safety issues in the digital age.
 He advocated flexibility in legal solutions for coping with cyberbullying, which happens when "kids treat one another awfully online", and he recommended that laws not be too tied to specific technologies.
 He is a fan of Wikipedia: